In 2022, David Quinn was named head coach of the San Jose Sharks.

-In 2018, David Quinn was named Head Coach of the New York Rangers, a position he held until 2021.
-Prior to that, he spent five-years as the Head Coach at Boston University.
+Quinn was previously head coach of the New York Rangers, a position he held until 2021.
+Prior to that, he spent five-years as the head coach at Boston University.
 During those five years at the helm of the Terriers, Quinn led the greatest turn around in program history as the team appeared in four consecutive NCAA Tournaments.
 Collecting 105 wins over the course of his BU head coaching career, Quinn captured two Hockey East Tournament Championships and two Hockey East Regular Season Championships.

 Year in and year out, Quinn was a candidate for the Spencer Penrose award given to the best coach in Division 1 Hockey, an award for which he was voted runner-up during the 2014-15 season.
 Prior to joining the Boston University staff, Quinn was an assistant with the NHL’s Colorado Avalanche, spent three years as the Head Coach of the AHL’s Lake Erie Monsters, and was an assistant at Boston University where he helped the team capture a National Title in 2009.
 He was also an Assistant Coach for the U.S. Women’s Hockey Team at the IIHF World Championships and was part of the United States National Team Development Program.